max-andr/relu_networks_overconfident/README.md

 <p align="center"><img src="images/acet_two_moons.png" width="500"></p>

 Although, as predicted by Theorem 1, overconfident predictions still exist since this is an inherent property of ReLU-networks regardless of the training procedure.
+If we zoom out from [0, 1] to [-10, 10], we can clearly see that overconfident predictions are still there.
 <p align="center"><img src="images/acet_two_moons_zoom_out.png" width="500"></p>

 We provide a systematic comparison of **ACET** over plain and **CEDA** models on various benchmarks: from evaluation on